nathanjpaek/discord-cluster-manager/README.md

 ## Supported schedulers

-* GitHub Actions
+- GitHub Actions
-* Modal
+- Modal
-* Slurm (not implemented yet)
+- Slurm (not implemented yet)

 ## Local Development

+### Clone Repository

+> [!IMPORTANT]
+> Do not fork this repository.
+Instead, directly clone this repository to your local machine.

+> [!IMPORTANT]
+> Python 3.11 or higher is required.

+After, install the dependencies with `pip install -r requirements.txt`.

+### Setup Discord Bot

-To run and develop the bot locally, you need to add it to your own server.
-Follow the steps [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to create a bot application and then add it to your server.
+To run and develop the bot locally, you need to add it to your own "staging" server.
+Follow the steps [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to create a bot application and then add it to your staging server.

-Here is a visual walk-through of the steps (after clicking on the New Application button):
+Below is a visual walk-through of the steps linked above:

 - The bot needs the `Message Content Intent` and `Server Members Intent` permissions turned on.
   <details>